brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 `2h1v`.
 Each layout modifier positions the elements, numbered from 1 till 4, in specific locations using CSS grid area.

-For each tile there 12 options based on this forumula:
+For each tile there 12 options based on this formula:
 1 (tiles molecule) *
 3 (for each choice of slope) * 1 (for one organism).
 4 (four color options per tile) *

 This combination of atoms and molecules makes this organism highly dynamic with roughly 216 possible options!
-Because this one organsim has tiles which each has 12 options, there are four tiles in three version of the layout (like `.tiles--2h2v`), and three tiles in two layout versions (`.tiles---2h1v` and `.tiles--1v2h`).
+Because this one organism has tiles which each has 12 options, there are four tiles in three version of the layout (like `.tiles--2h2v`), and three tiles in two layout versions (`.tiles---2h1v` and `.tiles--1v2h`).
 Which make the following sum: (1 * 4 * 3 * 12) + (1 * 3 * 2 * 12) = 216.
 Which is a lot